 If the insurance company rejects paying the full value of your claim, then your attorney may choose to litigate the case.
 As attorney Christian Meyer discussed in a recent post Client Expectations Concerning Litigation Cases, litigation can be a long process.
 Between filing the complaint, awaiting response, examining discovery, scheduling depositions, and awaiting trial.

-However, rest assured that if you’re a client with the Dolman Law Group, we do everything in our power to get your case prepped and ready for trial in the most efficient way possible.
+However, rest assured that if you’re a client with the Sibley Dolman Gipe Accident Injury Lawyers, PA, we do everything in our power to get your case prepped and ready for trial in the most efficient way possible.
 We understand that coping with a TBI and the accompanying claim are extremely stressful.
 We seek to mitigate that stress by providing you with competent and personal legal representation.
 We give clients our personal phone numbers to ensure that we’re there when you need us.

-If you have sustained an injury to your head and require the assistance of a brain injury attorney in Clearwater, please call the lawyers at Dolman Law Group for a free consultation and case evaluation.
-Dolman Law Group – (727) 451-6900
+If you have sustained an injury to your head and require the assistance of a brain injury attorney in Clearwater, please call the lawyers at Sibley Dolman Gipe Accident Injury Lawyers, PA for a free consultation and case evaluation.
+Sibley Dolman Gipe Accident Injury Lawyers, PA – (727) 451-6900